The Internship Hub

 Funding an internship

 - Each year we receive a limited allocation of funding to support SMEs who are able to offer good quality internships to our students

-- Funding is offered on a matched salary basis whereby the SMEs provides a 12-week, full time internship (part time options also available)
+- Funding is offered on a matched salary basis whereby the SMEs provides a 8-week, full time internship (part time options also available)

 We require that all internships are with organisations:

 - Registered with Companies House (businesses) or

 - Registered with the Charities Commission (non-profit organisations)

 What are the organisation's responsibilities during the internship?

 - Must pay the intern at least the National Minimum Wage (unless you are a registered charity)

 - Ensure that the intern has the right to work in the UK